Cleaning your saddle pad

 But, by the end of summer those pads have seen a lot of trail miles pass under them and it’s time for a more thorough cleaning to remove the more stubborn deposits.

-My fabulous first idea was to put the pads in the washing machine.
+My fabulous first idea for cleaning your saddle pad was to put the pads in the washing machine.
 My much better half said that wasn’t going to happen and that I should find a better alternative.
 Being too lazy to visit the local laundry mat I opted for a fence gate and a hose.

 I use Skito saddle pads that have laminated foam shims inside a fleece pocket, so my cleaning process may be slightly more involved.